eifinger/watson-iot-services-demo-starter/README.md

 ### Watson IoT Services Demo Starter

-This repository is the Watson IoT Services Demo Starter which can be depoyed into your own repository with a single click.
+This repository is the Watson IoT Services Demo Starter which can be deployed into your own repository with a single click.
 Just click the button below and start giving hands on demonstrations.

 ### How does this work?